bids-standard/bids-website/docs/blog/posts/2025-03-06-steering-group-minutes.md

 ### Cardiac BEP

--   YH: gives :+1: Justification: MRI, supplemental to brain, we have already non-brain modalities (events, physio, working on prov etc)
+-   YH: gives :+1: Justification: MRI, supplemental to brain, we have already non-brain modalities (events, physio, working on prov and so on)
 -   FP: gives :+1:
 -   CP: gives :-1: Justification: not about brain
 -   CM: gives :-1: Concern about not knowing how the BEP would be validated.